 There are endless kick back and relax options for those looking to take Princess Cruises’ up on their tag line ’Come Back New’.
 A few hours on your balcony, viewing the densely forested cliffs and snow-capped mountains of Dusky, Doubtful and Milford Sounds is magical.
 The social media ready Sounds require no filters and at twilight the sky and ocean melt into one.

 Fjiordland National Park does make the most scenic backdrop for a romantic albeit solo Balcony Breakfast.
-A Silver service start of eggs, smoked salmon, pastries, and a little Nicolas Feuillatte makes me wonder why I don’t do breakfast like this everyday.
+A silver service start of eggs, smoked salmon, pastries, and a little Nicolas Feuillatte makes me wonder why I’m not breakfasting like this everyday.

-The Sanctuary costs a little extra but is a serene escape with plenty of staff on hand with cool drinks or warm rugs as you watch the wake of Emerald Princess as she churns through the choppy blue.
+The Sanctuary costs a little extra but is a serene escape with plenty of staff on hand with cool drinks as you watch the ship churn through the choppy blue.
 Passes for this ‘pocket of tranquillity’ are for half or full days.

-The extra comfy Princess Cruises Luxury Bed is soo good – dressed in Candice Olson crisp jacquard 100% cotton it is the spot for watching movies or TV.
-Or maybe I should be more sociable and get on deck to watch Movies Under the Stars with popcorn under a cosy blanket.
+The extra comfy Princess Cruises Luxury Bed is soo good – dressed in Candice Olson crisp jacquard 100% cotton – where better to watch a movie or TV.
+Or maybe I should be more sociable and get on deck to watch Movies Under the Stars with popcorn and a cosy blanket.
 Or devour some surprisingly good pizza poolside.

 The Lotus Spa has an answer for nearly all your ills with a range of treatments, rejuvenations, facials and massages.
 The thoroughly indulgent Thai Coconut Poultice Massage doubled as an exceptional hair treatment.
 Emme worked her magic and 50 minutes later I was blissed to the max.